 Because many years are missing from the biography of Jesus Christ, historians ask various questions about his life.
-Due to the lack of archaeological evidence or convincing texts from that period, the answers remain mysteries.
+Due to the lack of archaeological evidence or convincing texts from that period, the answers remain mysterious.

 According to the Bible, Jesus never had a wife.
 But according to the Apocrypha, Jesus married Mary Magdalene and had two children, according to a 1,500-year-old manuscript in the British Library.
 The manuscript, translated from Aramaic, will be published by Pegasus, which will also hold a press conference to reveal the names of Jesus‘ children.

 Many experts have made these claims over the years, but according to the translators of the new gospel, Mary Magdalene was of much greater importance than previously thought.
 She already appears in the official gospels and is present at many important moments in Jesus’ life.

 |Date of birth:||c.
 18 BC|